techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 We can then create your cluster by applying the configuration.

-**NOTE** If you find it complain that an API isn't enabled.
-[Compute Engine API](https://console.developers.google.com/apis/api/compute.googleapis.com/overview) and [Kubernetes Engine API](https://console.cloud.google.com/apis/api/container.googleapis.com/overview) are required for terraform apply to work on this configuration.
-Enable both APIs for your Google Cloud and then continue.
+**NOTE** If you find that it errors stating that an API isn't enabled.
+[Compute Engine API](https://console.developers.google.com/apis/api/compute.googleapis.com/overview) and [Kubernetes Engine API](https://console.cloud.google.com/apis/api/container.googleapis.com/overview) are required for `terraform apply` to work on this configuration.
+Enable both APIs for your Google Cloud project and then continue.

 ```
 terraform apply
 ```

-Sit back and relax - it might take 10 mins or so to create your cluster.
+Sit back and relax ☕️ - it might take 10 mins or so to create your cluster.

 Once its finished it'll output something like the info below.

 Those **outputs** are defined in the **outputs.tf** file.

 ```
 Outputs: